olvaffe/olv-notes/graphics/mesa/libdrm.md

 - enumeration functions
   - `drmGetDevices2` and `drmGetDevices` enumerate available drm devices
   - `drmFreeDevices` and `drmFreeDevice` free `drmDevicePtr`
-- `dev_t` functions
+- `dev_t` (dev major/minor) functions
   - `drmGetDeviceFromDevId` returns `drmDevicePtr` from `dev_t`
   - `drmGetNodeTypeFromDevId` returns the node type (primary or render) of a `dev_t`
+- auth functions
+  - this is not necessary when a render node is used
+  - `drmGetMagic` wraps `DRM_IOCTL_GET_MAGIC`
+    - this queries the magic of a primary `drm_file`
+    - the magic can be sent to master for auth
+  - `drmAuthMagic` wraps `DRM_IOCTL_AUTH_MAGIC`
 - query functions
+  - `drmGetDevice2` and `drmGetDevice` returns `drmDevicePtr` from an fd
+  - `drmDevicesEqual` returns true if two `drmDevicePtr` point to the same drm device
   - `drmGetVersion` wraps `DRM_IOCTL_VERSION`
     - it queries driver version and name
   - `drmFreeVersion` wraps `free`
   - `drmGetCap` wraps `DRM_IOCTL_GET_CAP`
-    - it queries a driver cap such as dumb, prime, etc.
+    - it queries a driver cap such as prime, syncobj, dumb, modifier, etc.
   - `drmGetNodeTypeFromFd` returns the node type (primary or render) of an fd
   - `drmGetDeviceNameFromFd` returns the primary node path for fd
+    - `drmGetPrimaryDeviceNameFromFd` is the newer replacement
   - `drmGetDeviceNameFromFd2` returns the node path for fd
   - `drmGetPrimaryDeviceNameFromFd` returns the primary node path for fd
   - `drmGetRenderDeviceNameFromFd` returns the render node path for fd